dariomtz/game-of-hunger/README.md

 Then, you will be asked to either create or join a room.

 #### Features
-* You can play with any person that has the scripts and access to internet.
+* Can be played with any person that has the scripts and access to internet.
-* The game will go on as long as none of the players force quit the app you are running the script on.
+* The game will go on as long as none of the players force quit the app in which the program is running.
 * If one of the two players keeps the script running, the other player can join back to continue playing.